Michael T. Benson: Personal life

 Benson and his first wife, Celia Barnes, divorced in 2004.
 They are the parents of two children, Emma and Samuel.
 Emma is the medical specialist for KSL-TV in Salt Lake City, Utah.
-Samuel is a writer for Politico in Washington, D.C.
+Samuel is a writer for Politico in Washington, D.C. and his wife, Keylia, is a second-year law student at Georgetown University.

-Benson and his wife, Debi, are the parents of three children: Truman, Tatum and Talmage.
+Benson and his wife, Debi, are the parents of three children: Truman, a sophomore soccer player at Salt Lake Community College; Tatum, a freshman at Auburn University; and Talmage, a scratch golfer and member of the Myrtle Beach High School golf team.

-Benson is a grandson of former U.S. Secretary of Agriculture and LDS Church President Ezra Taft Benson, and served an LDS mission in Rome, Italy.
+Benson is a grandson of former U.S. Secretary of Agriculture and president of the Church of Jesus Christ of Latter-Day Saints Ezra Taft Benson.
+He served a mission in Rome, Italy for the Church of Jesus Christ of Latter-Day Saints.
 His older brother Steve Benson was a Pulitzer Prize winning editorial cartoonist.